 How to Arrange

 Arranging a Mexican charcuterie board is both an art and a science.
 The goal is to create a visually stunning and appetizing display that encourages guests to explore and enjoy a variety of flavors and textures.
-Here’s a step-by-step guide on how to arrange your Mexican charcuterie board for maximum impact:
+Here’s a step-by-step guide on how to arrange your Mexican cheese board for maximum impact:

 Step 1: Choose Your Board